-Drug Available Formulations Route Usual Recommended Frequency Comments Caution should be used in patients ≥ 65 years of age due to risk for constipation.
-Caution should be used in patients with mild or moderate impairment; use should be avoided in severe hepatic impairment.
+Drug Available Formulations Route Usual Recommended Frequency Comments use should be avoided in severe hepatic impairment.
 Treatment should be discontinued in patients who have not had adequate control of IBS symptoms after 4 weeks of treatment with 1 mg twice daily.
 Motegrity (prucalopride) Tablets Oral CIC in adults: once daily Safety and efficacy have not been established in pediatric patients.
-Dose should be adjusted for severe renal impairment (CrCl &lt; 30 mL/min).
+Dose should be adjusted for severe renal impairment (CrCl < 30 mL/min).
 Movantik (naloxegol) Tablets Oral OIC in chronic non-cancer pain: once daily Safety and efficacy have not been established in pediatric patients.
 Tablet may be crushed for patients who are unable to swallow the tablet whole; crushed tablets may also be administered via a nasogastric tube.
 Tablets should be taken 1 hour before the first meal of the day or 2 hours after the meal.
 Use should be avoided in patients with severe hepatic impairment (Child-Pugh Class C).
-Dose should be adjusted for renal impairment (CrCl &lt; 60 mL/min).
+Dose should be adjusted for renal impairment (CrCl < 60 mL/min).
 Maintenance laxative therapy should be discontinued prior to initiating therapy.
 Movantik should be discontinued when opioid pain medication is discontinued.
 Relistor (methylnaltrex- one) Single-use vials, single- use pre-filled syringes, tablets Oral, SC injection OIC in chronic non-cancer pain: SC injection once daily, or oral tablet(s) once daily in the morning OIC in advanced illness: Weight-based SC injection once every other day, as needed (maximum of once daily) Safety and efficacy have not been established in pediatric patients.
 SC injection should be administered in the upper arm, abdomen, or thigh; injection sites should be rotated.
 Oral dose should be adjusted in moderate and severe hepatic impairment; adjustment of SC injection dose should be considered in severe hepatic impairment.
 Dose should be adjusted in moderate to severe renal impairment.
 Maintenance laxative therapy should be discontinued prior to initiating therapy.
+Tablets should be taken with water 30 minutes before the first meal of the day.